tektutor/openshift-march-2026/Day1/README.md

 ```

 Troubleshooting Innodb end issue ( I have already fixed it - this is just for your reference )
+The linux kernel parameter restricts how many Asynchronous IO operations can happen in parallel.
+Increasing this limits solves the issue.
 ```
 cat /proc/sys/fs/aio-max-nr
 sysctl -w fs.aio-max-nr=262144